-Under both the UK and Community (European) Registered Design systems it is possible to file simultaneously several designs within a ‘multi-part’ application.
-In Europe and the UK, the cost per design within the ‘multi-part’ application reduces with the number of designs.
+Under both the UK and Community (European) registered design systems it is possible to file several designs within a ‘multi-part’ application simultaneously.
+In the UK and Europe, the cost per design within the ‘multi-part’ application reduces with the number of designs.

 In this way, applicants are not penalised for filing large volumes of registered design applications in the UK and Europe.
 Quite contrarily, prolific designers and applicants looking to cascade protection for their designs may do so in a cost-efficient manner compared to other jurisdictions in which costs scale directly with the number of applications filed.

-For example, in Europe the official filings costs for the second to tenth designs within a ‘multi-part’ design application are half that of the first.
-Likewise, the cost for every design after the tenth is a quarter of the first.
+In Europe the official filings costs for the second to tenth designs within a ‘multi-part’ design application are half that of the first.
+Likewise, the cost for every design after the 10th is a quarter of the first.

 Sign up to our mailing list to receive Mathys Matters, our monthly newsletter covering the latest IP news, industry insights, events and case law.

 If you are interested in receiving quarterly newsletters relevant to our core sector groups - IT & engineering ('Inside Wires') and life sciences & chemistry ('Under the Microscope') - please select your preference(s) below:

 Please select your practice area(s) of interest: